lxzgg/koa-rbac-mysql/README.md

 app.use(async function (ctx, next) {
   // Simulate user permissions
-  const userPermissions = ['/user/add', '/admin/:id']
+  // Actual data is retrieved from the cache or database const userPermissions = ['/user/add', '/admin/:id']

   // Permissions must be injected into the state